synapticarbors/stringmethodexamples/doc/source/plugin/guide.rst

 =====================================================================   =====================================================================
 Parameter name (default value)                                            What does it do?
 =====================================================================   =====================================================================
-``centers``                                                             A numpy array of size (number of total centers, pcoord dim) that stores
-                                                                        the positions of all of the string images.
 ``slen``                                                                An iterable containing the number of centers in each string.
 ``slabels`` (``None``)                                                  A list containing the relative positions in each string of any state label
                                                                         progress coordinates if present.
 These progress coordinates will be ignored in the